 How to Build a Product Configurator

-Let’s take a closer look at the options available to you while weighing the pros versus the cons, shall we?
+Let’s take a closer look at the options available to you while weighing the pros versus the cons.

 Building with a Spreadsheet

 Spreadsheets are still a go-to in the business world for a reason.
-They’re incredibly effective and user-friendly for analyzing data and running numbers — both of those business needs won’t be going out of style anytime soon.
-They can also act as an excellent CPQ solution.
-To a point.
+They’re incredibly effective and user-friendly for meeting business needs like analyzing data and running numbers, and they can also act as an excellent CPQ solution (configure price quote)–up to a point.
 A seasoned Excel or Google Sheets pro can definitely build a product configurator that does the math, keeps track of inventory, and is easy to implement.
 But that’s about as far as even the most complex spreadsheet product configurator gets.
-As with everything in business, you get what you pay for when you build a product configurator and while the spreadsheet option requires little upfront cost it also has limitations.
+As with everything in business, you get what you pay for when you build a product configurator, and while the spreadsheet option requires little upfront cost, it also has limitations.

 The DIY Product Configurator

 Of course, if you have an ambitious IT department there’s always the homegrown coding option.
-It can be fulfilling and affordable to take on the product configurator development challenge in-house but it doesn’t stop at the development stage.
-Your staff will need to provide constant maintenance and take on additional duties like system management, end-user testing, and change management are just a few.
-The lower upfront cost and overall flexibility may look attractive at first glance but don’t let those positives overshadow the potential issues.
+It can be fulfilling and affordable to take on the product configurator development challenge in-house, but it doesn’t stop at the development stage.
+Your staff will need to provide constant maintenance and take on additional duties like system management, end-user testing, and change management–to name just a few.
+The lower upfront cost and overall flexibility may look attractive at first glance, but don’t let those positives overshadow the potential issues.

-If you’re 100% confident in your personnel, this may be the right route to take, but be honest with yourself.
-There’s no shame in knowing your own limits.
-And sometimes, there’s a lot it can gain you.
+If you’re 100% confident in your personnel, this may be the right route to take, but be realistic with yourself about the capabilities and efficiency of your staff.

 Inviting a Third Party

-So maybe you’ve admitted that your in-house team isn’t the best choice for building your product configurator.
+So maybe you’ve admitted that your in-house team isn’t the best choice for building a product configurator for your eCommerce site.
 You do have the option of bringing a team of experts in to get your product configurator off the ground.
-This seems like a wise choice, and in many ways it likely is but there are a few possible problems to consider.
+This seems like a wise choice, and in many ways it likely is, but there are a few possible problems to consider.

 For starters, you’re locked in with that team for the lifecycle of your software.
-If you and your vendor have a falling out, you’ll have to start over from scratch meaning it will likely cost twice as much and include downtime.
+If you decide years down the line that you no longer want to work with your original vendor, you’ll have to start over from scratch, meaning it will likely cost twice as much and include downtime.
 Also, while integrating to other processes and systems will be possible, you’ll be spending an arm, a leg, and then some to make it happen.

 In short, if customization is your number one priority and you’re willing to spend the costs to hire a team of experts to build and maintain your product configurator, this might be the right fit.

 We understand that building a product configurator is a massive undertaking and want to help you do it right the first time.
 Our experienced team is prepared to help you find the perfect solution for your unique needs.
-We’ve worked with businesses in nearly every eCommerce industry so you know you’re getting the guidance, support, and tools you need for the best possible product configurator experience.
-If you’re ready to get started on your Threekit-supported product configurator get in touch today.
+We’ve worked with businesses in nearly every eCommerce industry, so you know you’re getting the guidance, support, and tools you need for the best possible product configuration experience.
+If you’re ready to get started on your Threekit-supported product configurator, get in touch today.